Predator: Hunting Grounds: Reception

-Predator: Hunting Grounds received "mixed or average" reviews, according to review aggregator Metacritic.
+Critical reception Predator: Hunting Grounds received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Tomas Franzese of Inverse reviewed the beta calling it the "worst Sony game of this generation", that the "game feels like a mess", visually outdated and unpolished.
 Jonathon Dornbush of IGN, who also played the trial weekend, noted the excessive wait times to get in to a game and said he hopes that IllFonic "can find a better balance to making the other objectives a bit more interesting".

+Sales

-The PlayStation 4 version of Predator: Hunting Grounds was the tenth-bestselling retail game during its first week of release in Japan, selling 9,172 copies.
+In Japan, the PlayStation 4 version of Predator: Hunting Grounds sold 9,172 units, making it the tenth best-selling retail game during its first week of release in the country.